-Well, I guess I won’t be getting a robot anytime soon but you and your boy can have some robot fun with this list.
+Well, I guess I won’t be getting a robot anytime soon but you and your boy can have some robot fun (and learning) with this list.
 Enjoy!

 Robot Shadow Puppets:

 Robot Shadow Puppets – Skull, tree and Robot shadow puppets.
 Printable template included.

 12 Robots to color and add details to.
 Make them look really crazy cool!